Kolten Wong: Seattle Mariners (2023)

+Los Angeles Dodgers (2023)

+On August 18, 2023, Wong signed a minor league contract with the Los Angeles Dodgers.
+After playing in five games split between the Rookie-level Arizona Complex League Dodgers and Triple-A Oklahoma City Dodgers, he was added to the 40-man roster and called up to the majors on September 1.
+In his debut at bat with the Dodgers, he hit a three-run home run.
+He played in 20 games for the Dodgers, batting .300 (9-for-30) with two homers and eight RBI.
+He became a free agent following the season.

+Arizona Diamondbacks

+On February 28, 2024, Wong signed a minor league contract with the Baltimore Orioles.
+On March 22, he triggered the opt-out clause in his contract and Baltimore released him two days later.

+On April 10, 2024, Wong signed a minor league contract with the Arizona Diamondbacks.
+In 31 games for the Triple-A Reno Aces, he batted .271/.339/.383 with two home runs and 16 RBI.
+Wong was released by the Diamondbacks organization on May 27.

+Wong announced his retirement from professional baseball on May 16, 2025.

 Awards

 Personal life

 Wong grew up an Atlanta Braves fan.
-His brother, Kean, is also an MLB second baseman.
-They have a sister, Kiani, who is a softball player at Hawaii.
-On December 19, 2013, Wong's mother, Keala, died from cancer.
+His brother, Kean, also played second base, appearing in 39 major league games.
+Their sister, Kiani, played college softball at Hawaii.
+On December 19, 2013, Wong's mother died from cancer.

-Wong is of Hawaiian, Chinese, Filipino, and Portuguese descent.
+Wong is of Native Hawaiian, Chinese, Filipino, and Portuguese descent.
 Wong's paternal great-grandparents were Chinese.

 In November 2015, Wong married Alissa Noll.
 They met while both attending the University of Hawaii, where she was a track and field athlete.
-They reside in Honolulu, Hawaii during the offseason, and also owned a home in Creve Coeur, Missouri, but sold it after Wong signed with Milwaukee.
+They reside in Honolulu, Hawaii during the offseason.
+They also owned a home in Creve Coeur, Missouri, but sold it after Wong signed with Milwaukee.
 In March 2021, Wong announced they were expecting their first child.
 Their son was born that September.

 Wong began fundraising to help families impacted by the 2018 lower Puna eruption in May 2018 by creating a GoFundMe page that has raised over $58,000.